natenka/pyneng-book-en/docs/source/book/02_git_github/pyneng_github.rst

 View changes
 ^^^^^^^^^^^^^^^^^^

-If you want to see what changes have been made, you can use “git log”:
+If you want to see what changes have been made, you can use *git log*:

 ::

     $ git log -p -1
     commit 98e393c27e7aae4b41878d9d979c7587bfeb24b4
-    Author: Наташа Самойленко <nataliya.samoylenko@gmail.com>
+    Author: Nataliya Samoylenko <nataliya.samoylenko@gmail.com>
     Date:   Fri Aug 18 17:32:07 2017 +0300

         Update task_24_4.md